DanNBullock/wma_tools/README.md

 ## Detailed (but summarized/non-exhaustive) directory content descriptions

 Below, the sections will discuss the specific tools/functions contained within each directory.
-Parenthetical comment(s) in section headings will be used to indicate relevant data domain(s).
+Relevant data domain(s) will be designated below general-form function name.
 Toolkit designations (i.e. "wma_[function name]", for white matter anatomy, and "bsc_[function name]", for bloomington script compilation) are dropped when designating function names.
 "Version descrepancies/differences will not be discussed.
 Higher numbered versions should be presumed to be the latest iteration of a tool/function.

 ### Analysis

+This directory contains several functions/tools which are generally used to compute derived statistics or summaries from other data objects (i.e. CSVs and tractomes/[white matter classification (WMC) structures](https://brainlife.io/datatype/5cc1d64c44947d8aea6b2d8b))

-#### ConnectomeTestQ (tractography)
+#### ConnectomeTestQ
-Connectome quality test
+Relevant data domain(s):  tractography
+A connectome quality test.

-A function which computes moderately obscure quantative features of streamlines from an input tract (or tractome)
+A function which computes moderately obscure quantative features of streamlines from an input tract (or tractome).

 | Output Characteristic/Var | Description                                                                                                                                       |
 |---------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|